Satttoshi/project-404-cms/packages/db/README.md

 ## Schema

-The database schema is defined in the `schema.ts` file.
+The database schema is defined in the `./src/schema/index.ts` file.
 It includes tables for website pages, UI components, and uploaded assets.
 An example schema is provided below:

 ```typescript